 Many jobs in California are "at will," which ensures that your employer doesn't need an excuse to terminate you.
 However, certain grounds for dismissing workers are unconstitutional and against the law.
-This article explores some of the most frequent reasons employees have been terminated since the COVID-19 pandemic—and looks at which ones could be considered as wrongful termination.
+This article explores some of the most frequent reasons employees have been terminated since the COVID-19 pandemic—and looks at which ones could be considered wrongful termination.

 Your Right to Days Off Work Because of COVID-19

-If you have to skip work for any reasons relevant to COVID-19, you have the right under the law to take up to 12 weeks of unpaid leave under the Family and Medical Leave Act (FMLA).
+If you have to skip work for any reason relevant to COVID-19, you have the right under the law to take up to 12 weeks of unpaid leave under the Family and Medical Leave Act (FMLA).
 Few states have parental and sick leave policies that are more generous than federal legislation.

 Can You Be Terminated for Demanding a COVID-Related Disability Accommodation?